pkking/quick-mirror-openeuler/README.rst

     Set output verbosity.
 See the VERBOSE setting in the sample configuration file for details.

+-n
+    Dry run.
+Don't transfer or delete any content or update the timestamp.
+    Note: the master is still contacted to download the file lists.

 -t
     Instead of the previous run time, use this many seconds since the epoch.
     Implies ``-a``.